Dosage Form: injection, solution

-Chemically, fluorouracil, a fluorinated pyrimidine, is 5-fluoro-2,4 (1H,3H)-pyrimidinedione.It is a white to practically white crystalline powder which is sparingly soluble in water.
-The molecular weight of fluorouracil is 130.08 and the structural formula is:
+Chemically, fluorouracil, USP, a fluorinated pyrimidine, is 5-fluoro-2,4 (1H,3H)-pyrimidinedione.It is white to practically white crystalline powder which is sparingly soluble in water.
+Its structural formula is:

 A Pharmacy Bulk Package is a container of a sterile preparation for parenteral use that contains many single doses.
 The contents are intended for use in a pharmacy admixture program and are restricted to the preparation of admixtures for intravenous infusion.

 Fluorouracil Injection - Clinical Pharmacology

 MECHANISM OF ACTION

 Fluorouracil is a nucleoside metabolic inhibitor that interferes with the synthesis of deoxyribonucleic acid (DNA) and to a lesser extent inhibits the formation of ribonucleic acid (RNA); these affect rapidly growing cells and may lead to cell death.
 Fluorouracil is converted to three main active metabolites: 5-fluoro-2′-deoxyuridine-5′-monophosphate (FdUMP), 5-fluorouridine-5′triphosphate (FUTP) and 5-fluoro-2′-deoxyuridine-5′-triphosphate (FdUTP).
 These metabolites have several effects including the inhibition of thymidylate synthase by FdUMP, incorporation of FUTP into RNA and incorporation of FdUTP into DNA.